open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/runtime-environment-metrics.md

-Metrics specific to a certain runtime environment should be prefixed with `runtime.{environment}.` and follow the semantic conventions outlined in [semantic conventions for system metrics](system-metrics.md#semantic-conventions).
+Metrics specific to a certain runtime environment should be prefixed with `runtime.{environment}.` and follow the semantic conventions outlined in [general metric semantic conventions](README.md#general-metric-semantic-conventions).
 Authors of runtime instrumentations are responsible for the choice of `{environment}` to avoid ambiguity when interpreting a metric's name or values.

 For example, some programming languages have multiple runtime environments that vary significantly in their implementation, like [Python which has many